-As part of the pre-testing activities, the Dominion Voting Systems Democracy Suite 4.0 Voting System source code was reviewed to the EAC 2005 VVSG coding standards and the manufacturer supplied coding standards.
-The review was conducted per the guidelines described in the following paragraphs.
+As part of the pre-testing activities, the Dominion Voting Systems Democracy Suite 4.0 Voting System received a 100% source code review to the EAC 2005 VVSG coding standards and the manufacturer supplied coding standards.
+The review was conducted per the guideline described in the following paragraph.

-As the source code was received, an SHA1 hash value was created for each source code file.
+As the updated source code was received, an SHA1 hash value was created for each source code file.
 The source code team then conducted a full review of every line of modified source code.
 This was done to identify any violation of EAC 2005 VVSG coding standards or manufacturer supplied coding standards.
+The COTS tools utilized by the source code group were Beyond Compare and Crimson Editor.
 Each identified violation was then recorded by making notes of the standards violation along with directory name, file name, and line number.